 Maryville University has been empowering brave students like you since 1872.
 We’re proud of our reputation for quality academics and affordability, because it demonstrates our commitment to excellence and accessibility.
 Choose Maryville and know you’ll receive an education held to the highest possible standards — especially when it comes to speech-language pathology.

 Program Director and Assistant Professor, Speech Language Pathology and Communication Sciences and Disorders

-Learn from her experience — and build your own.
+Learn from her experience as you build your own.

-As a seasoned speech-language pathologist and leader, Professor Schuster’s expertise spans communication sciences and disorders, language and literacy for SLP, literacy coaching, assessment, action research, educational leadership, and professional development.
-With her instruction — and the support of your faculty mentors — you can gain the knowledge and confidence to move forward in the field of communication sciences and disorders.
+With her instruction, you can gain the knowledge and confidence to move forward in the field of communication sciences and disorders.
 And we’ll be with you every step of the way.
 Let’s be brave together.

 Online bachelor’s in communication sciences and disorders curriculum

 Your online communication sciences and disorders degree can set the foundation for your career in speech pathology, audiology, and other communications-based fields.
 The program’s curriculum covers every aspect of the field –– with courses designed to broaden your understanding of voice, speech, language fluency, swallowing, and hearing disorders.